 To fix this problem, repot your basil into a good, bigger container with some good quality potting mix.
 Water it adequately and provide at least 6 hours of sunlight per day.

 Basil is an annual herb.
-Most of the varieties of basil last only for one year.
+Most varieties of basil last only for one year.
 As they grow, they start flowering and once their natural cycle is completed, they die.

 As they start flowering, the basil plant directs most of its energy to the flowers and seeds, which leaves little for the rest of the parts.